-Elements and diagrams can be dragged onto the document from the Project Browser, which allows readers to click through from the location in the document to the diagram or element.
+Elements and diagrams can be dragged onto the document from the Browser window, which allows readers to click through from the location in the document to the diagram or element.
 Many of the features found in Word Processors are available, such as inserting pictures and tables, creating Tables of Contents and headers and footers, tracking changes to the document and more.
 Learn more about the Document Artifact

 Create Document Artifact

-Element Discussions
+Discussions

-Getting to know Element Discussions
+Getting to know Discussions

-Introducing the Element Discussions
+Introducing Discussions

-The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
-The discussions for all elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.
+The Discussions facility allows modelers to have conversations about elements, posting discussions and replying to existing posts.
+The Discussions for all elements in the model are conveniently listed in the Discussions Review window, allowing a modeler to see all the elements with posts.

-Where to find Element Discussions

-To post or view an element's discussion

-To view all discussions in the repository

-Usage of Element Discussions

-Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
-This feature brings the collaborative modeling platform alive where modelers can add informal discussions about elements emulating the discussions held in a physical workshop.

-Options for the Element Discussions

-The Discussion Review window has a number of options to tailor the discussions that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.
+Where to find To post or view an element's discussion Ribbon: Start > Collaborate > Discussions Discussions > Discuss To view recently discussed elements Ribbon: Start > Collaborate > Discussions > Recently Discussed Elements To view all discussions in the repository Ribbon: Start > Collaborate > Discussions > Discussion History Usage of Discussions Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions or modeling level comments such as 'Properties need to be added before the first release'.
+This feature brings the collaborative modeling platform alive, where modelers can add informal discussions about elements, emulating the discussions held in a physical workshop.
+Options for Discussions The Discussion Review window has a number of options to tailor the Discussions that are listed, including defining the timeframe to allow older and perhaps less relevant Discussions to be hidden.

-Learn more about Element Discussions
+Learn more about Discussions

-Informal Discussions
+Discussions

 Glossary

 Getting to know the Glossary

 Introducing the Glossary

 The Glossary is a project level lexicon of the important terms and their meanings categorized by type.
 Any number of terms, their types and meanings can be defined and these can be referenced from the notes of model elements.
 The terms can be included in documentation or generated as a stand-alone report.
 When working with domain specific requirement specifications, architectures and other models it is essential that new terms and over-ridden meanings for common words or phrases are kept in a suitable dictionary format to ensure proper understanding of documentation and specifications.

 Where to find the Glossary

+Ribbon: Publish > Dictionary > Glossary

 Usage of the Glossary

 The project Glossary can be used to record the important terms of a project or domain grouped by the type of term, allowing business, technical and domain specific types to be defined.
-A glossary report can be generated as a stand alone report or the glossary can be included as a section of another document.
+A Glossary Report can be generated as a stand alone report or the glossary can be included as a section of another document.

 Options for the Glossary

 The Glossary has a number of options to determine the terms that are displayed in the list and to define the style that is used for types of terms in documentation.

 Learn more about the Glossary

 Model Glossary

 Image Manager

 Getting to know the Image Manager

-Introducing the Image Manager

-The Image Manager is used to manage pictures in the Repository, allowing them to be maintained and reused across diagrams.
-Images can be inserted in a variety of formats including Bitmaps and Extended Windows Metafiles are then used to change the conventional appearance of elements to create more appealing and compelling diagrams.
+Introducing the Image Manager The Image Manager is used to manage pictures in the Repository, allowing you maintain and reuse them across diagrams.
+Images can be inserted in a variety of formats - including Bitmaps and Extended Windows Metafiles - and are then used to change the conventional appearance of elements to create more attractive and focused diagrams.